Will: G. Gordon Liddy

 Will: G. Gordon Liddy is an American television film which first aired on NBC on January 10, 1982.
 The film depicts the rise and fall of Watergate co-conspirator G. Gordon Liddy.
-Liddy was portrayed by two different actors: American actor Robert Conrad played Liddy as an adult and child actor Danny Lloyd portrayed him in his youth.
+Liddy was portrayed by two actors: American actor Robert Conrad played Liddy as an adult and child actor Danny Lloyd portrayed him in his youth.
 Other figures associated with the Watergate scandal and portrayed in this film include Jeb Magruder and John Dean.
 The movie was directed by Robert Lieberman and was based on Liddy's 1980 autobiography.

 Plot

 The film follows the rise and fall of convicted Watergate conspirator G. Gordon Liddy.
 Robert Conrad is cast as the adult Liddy, who is sentenced to 20 years in prison.
 The film follows the convicted felon through the four and half years he spent behind bars.
 While in prison, the film portrays Liddy as capable and able to match up to any man in the prison.
 The film includes several famous details from Liddy's 1980 autobiography including the legendary "hand held over the burning flame," and Liddy's oath, "I will kill for you, Mr. President."